ovhlabs/knowledge-base/en/_posts/2014-12-12-docker-in-5-minutes-on-runabove-with-docker-machine.markdown

 $ export DOCKER_HOST=$(machine url) DOCKER_AUTH=identity
 ```

+Your Docker client and the server will establish a TCP connection on port 2276.
+Do not forget to add a rule for that on your security group.
+That's all, you
-That's all, you can now use your Docker Machine with your local Docker client:
+can now use your Docker Machine with your local Docker client:

 ```bash
 $ docker info